UvA-FNWI/LaTeX/_posts/0000-01-02-helloworld.md

 <div class="panel panel-primary">
 <h3 class="panel-heading panel-title">Exercise 2</h3>
 <div class="panel-body">
-1. On your computer create a folder `LaTeX` (a subfolder of the computeralgebra/latex-folder)
+1. On your computer create a folder `LaTeX` (a subfolder of the Programmeren en Experimenteren-folder)
 2. Place the example file created above in this folder.
 3. Do the same with all the LaTeX-files you will use in this course.
 </div></div>